OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/storage/blobs/storage-xamarin-blob-storage.md

         }

         /// <summary>
-        /// Invoked when this page is about to be displayed in a Frame.
+        /// Invoked when this page is about toobe displayed in a Frame.
         /// </summary>
         /// <param name="e">Event data that describes how this page was reached.
-        /// This parameter is typically used to configure the page.</param>
+        /// This parameter is typically used tooconfigure hello page.</param>
         protected override async void OnNavigatedTo(NavigationEventArgs e)
         {
             int count = 1;